-You must complete your application for CCT/CESR (CP) within 12 months from your end of training date.
+You must have your application for CCT/CESR (CP) completed with the GMC within 12 months from your end of training date.
 A 'last minute' application submitted to the RCPCH may not be reviewed and approved in time for the GMC to accept it.

-Any doctor who does not have their certification approved by the GMC within that time will have to apply for Specialist Registration through equivalence. [link to Certificate of Eligibility for Specialist Registration (CESR) page]
+Any doctor who does not have their certification approved by the GMC within that time will have to apply for Specialist Registration through equivalence (CESR).

 If you apply for CCT/CESR (CP) more than six months after completing training, the GMC may require you to submit further documentation, including reasons for the delay and evidence of professional activities since the completion date, before Specialist Registration is approved.